null

 How to Prevent Stink Bugs From Getting Indoors

-In late summer, seal up any cracks around the house where stink bugs can enter.
+• In late summer, seal up any cracks around the house where stink bugs can enter.
+Pay close attention to doors, windows, and other potential entry points.
 Check for broken screens, too.